Abbreviations : Report Help

 Respiro: from Latin respirare, “respire, breathe”.

-Rubula: Rubula inflans – old name for mumps.
+Rubula: from Rubula inflans – old name for the disease mumps from Latin Rubula, red; inflans, swelling or puffing up.